RFP365/react-front-end-standards/standards/css.md

-# React Front End Guidelines
+# StyleSheet Guidelines
-We currently use Emotion(Styled Components) to style our React Components.
-Those are typically defined within a component.
+> We currently use Emotion(Styled Components) to style our React Components.
+Those are typically laid out within the javascript and not externalized.
 A file with too many lines, styles, or components is a good candidate for refactor.

 Additional Info: [Emotion Documentation](https://emotion.sh/docs/styled)